alevyinroc/Presentations/Developers - Let's be Friends/outline.md

  * Alias your table names wisely
  * `SELECT * FROM...` is just lazy/sloppy.
 Know what you need to retrieve and retrieve it.
    * If your database and app server aren't co-located, the more data you send over the wire, the slower your application may feel.
+   * Back to memory efficiency and indexes with large data type

 ---